 In both cases Africa and China’s mobile payment boom teaches a valuable lesson which European and US banks and international online payments service providers can learn from.
 As the bar to mobile financial service continue to lower through greater mobile and internet adoption, consumers are looking for the quickest, cheapest and most convenient way to move their money either P2P or for making payments for retail purchases and utility bills.

 With the average person now checking their mobile as much as 221 times a day and spending roughly three hours and 16 minutes consuming mobile content per day, it’s clear that mobile users are becoming much more comfortable using their device for a variety of functions, including using it as the window into their finances.
-For smartphone users in developed economies the priority is utilising their time as efficiently as possible, by being able to review and access their finances whenever and wherever they like rather than spending lengthy periods of time on the phone or in their local branch.
+For smartphone users in developed economies the priority is utilizing their time as efficiently as possible, by being able to review and access their finances whenever and wherever they like rather than spending lengthy periods of time on the phone or in their local branch.
 For unbanked people in developing Sub-Saharan economies and rural China, the evolution of mobile financial service is providing them with a valid means of securing and moving their money when access to traditional banking services hasn’t been feasible.

 While their circumstances may be different, both audiences consider on-the-go access and security to be top priorities.
 The leading proponents of mobile financial services can offer services which satisfy both of these considerations and their development cannot help but have a continuing transformative effect on the priorities and policies of banks and financial institutions that aim to give more people convenient access to their traditional services such as savings accounts and mortgage products.